kapsner/lightgbm.py/README.md

 )
 ```

-## Evaluate Model Performance
+## Evaluate the model performance

-Basic values can be assesed directly from the model:
+Basic metrics can be assesed directly from the python model:

 ```r
 lgb_learner$model$best_iteration